Orange-OpenSource/hasplayer.js/README.md

 ## Quick Start

-Download 'master' or latest tagged release, extract and open main folder dash.js/index.html in your web browser to view the main test file.
+Download desired branch, extract and open main folder dash.js/index.html in your web browser to view the main test file.

 ## Demo

-A demonstration application, based on dash.js project home application, and using hasplayer.js is located here: http://tv-has.orange-labs.fr/hasplayer/
+A demonstration application, based on dash.js project's home application, and using hasplayer.js is located here: http://tv-has.orange-labs.fr/hasplayer/

 ## License

 All code in this repository is covered by the [BSD-3 license](http://opensource.org/licenses/BSD-3-Clause).
+See LICENSE file for copyright details.